flaviogheri/remla/README.md

 If this does not work, you can run the following commands to run both linters separately: pylint src src/checkers > pylint_output.txt flake8 > flake8_output.txt

+Pylint gives a quality score.
+10/10 is the best possible score. flake8 gives the number of issues.
+0 is the best possible score.